KULeuven-Diepenbeek/appdev-course/content/android/views.md

 data class Todo(val title: String, val isDone: Boolean)
 ```

-Note that this means the list the RecyclerView shows is a `List<Todo>`: it's not list of primitives, it can be _anything_!
+Note that this means the list the RecyclerView shows is a `List<Todo>`: it's not list of primitives---although it can be: it can be _anything_!
 The official [Android RecyclerView example on GitHub](https://github.com/android/views-widgets-samples/tree/main/RecyclerViewKotlin) is a "flower finder" app and shows a list of thumbnails and descriptions.

 ### 3. Initialize your adapter in the main activity